 - Make your customers feel valued, listened to and engaged with consistent communication, discussions and instant gratification: Delighting and satisfying customers across all touch-points through all sorts of interactions and engagements is a must to start building the foundation of a strong CX.
 Let this be followed by a streamlined system of consistent and fulfilling communications with your customers on a regular basis by discussing their current requirements.
 This often makes them feel that you value their needs and are always there to resolve their challenges.
 The central focus of the communication should be ‘our product is here to make your life and business easier’.
 Customer-centricity should be taken as an underlying philosophy across your company, wherein every employee should be working towards creating value for the customers and reciprocating the same in their communications.

 To put it all together, the foundation of customer experience depends on how strongly you bond with your customers while facilitating their purchase decision journey through a seamless, transparent and impactful communication strategy.
 Customer experience is a key part of trending marketing techniques such as Account-based Marketing.
-It is most necessary to ensure that whoever your customer comes across with from your company (irrespective of the medium and channel) should turn out to be a pleasant experience.
+It is most necessary to ensure that whoever your customer comes across from your company (irrespective of the medium and channel) should turn out to be a pleasant experience.